aptise/peter_sslers/README.md

 If running tests against the LetsEncrypt test API, there are some extra configurations to note:

-* `SSL_TEST_DOMAINS` should reflect one or more domains that point to the IP address the server runs on.  this will be used for verification challenges
+* `SSL_TEST_DOMAINS` should reflect one or more domains which point to the IP address the server runs on.
+This will be used for verification challenges.
+  LetsEncrypt must be able to communicate with this domain on Port80.
 * `SSL_TEST_PORT` lets you specify which port the test server should bind to
 * `/tools/nginx_conf/testing.conf` is an `Nginx` configuration file that can be used for testing.  it includes a flag check so you can just touch/remove a file to alter how `Nginx` proxies.

 ToDo